avkovalevs/pg_central/README.md

 ## Usage
 ### Deployment of infrastructure (provisioning) using terraform.
 These steps will create 2 VM, network and subnetwork, 2 external storage drives for PostgreSQL data.
-All commands for terraform and ansible configuration must be run from the root user.
+All commands for terraform and ansible configuration must be run by the root user.
 1. Clone this repository and change the directory to terraform:
 ~~~
 git clone https://github.com/avkovalevs/pg_central.git